2024 NBA Draft

 Some notes in our first look at the mock drafts from around the web before the 2024 NBA Draft presented by State Farm, where the the Atlanta Hawks are on the clock with the No. 1 pick.

 Remember, the Consensus Mock Draft is a compilation of the best mock drafts around the web.
-We bring them together to provide a solid estimate of how the Draft could play out (Last update: May 12, 10:28 p.m.
-ET):
+We bring them together to provide a solid estimate of how the Draft could play out (Last update: June 8, 8:54 a.m.):

-• A total of 10 players appear in the lottery in all 10 mocks we survey: Alex Sarr, Zaccharie Risacher, Reed Sheppard, Nikola Topic, Donovan Clingan, Stephon Castle, Matas Buzelis, Robert Dillingham, Dalton Knecht and Cody Williams.
+• Nine players appear in the lottery in 8 updated mocks we surveyed: Alex Sarr, Zaccharie Risacher, Reed Sheppard, Nikola Topic, Donovan Clingan, Stephon Castle, Matas Buzelis, Dalton Knecht and Ron Holland; Robert Dillingham and Cody Williams each slid out of the lottery on at least one board.

 MOST COMMON PICKS

-Most common (above): Pick at which the player is most commonly projected, with number of mock drafts in parentheses.
-For example, Alex Sarr is projected to go 1st in 10 of the 10 mock drafts listed below.
+Most common (above): Pick at which the player is most commonly projected, with the number of mock drafts in parentheses.
+For example, Alex Sarr is projected to go 1st in 4 of the 8 updated mock drafts listed below.

 Top 14 (below): To calculate the consensus, we award 14 points for every mock draft in which the player went first overall, 13 for second, continuing to one point for the final lottery pick.
 The player with the highest point total represents the top overall selection, which is as follows: